-A Walking Tour in Brussels, Belgium
+A Free Walking Tour in Brussels, Belgium with Sandeman’s New Europe Tours

 When my best friend was planning her stay in Paris during mid-January, she wanted to book a quick weekend trip outside of France.